 Sundarbans was selected as UNESCO World Heritage Site in 1997.
-The Bangladesh and Indian part of it is in fact the adjacent part of the same uninterrupted wide land, but the UNESCO World Heritage List has been listed in two names; In the name of “Sundarbans” and “Sundarban National Park” respectively.
+The Bangladesh and Indian part of it is in fact the adjacent part of the same uninterrupted wide land.
+The Sundarbans is a UNESCO World Heritage Site with two names; In the name of “Sundarbans” and “Sundarban National Park” respectively.
 The Sundarbans are spread in the net, with small streams of marine streams, mud shores and mangrove forests, small-scale archipelago.
 31.1 percent of the total forest zone, which is 1,874 sq km, is riverine, inlet and bills, and is a watery area.
-Forests, well-known Royal Bengal tiger, besides many species of birds, Chitra deer, crocodiles and snakes are also well known as habitats.
+Forests, well-known Royal Bengal tiger, besides many species of birds, deer, crocodiles and snakes are also well known as habitats.
 According to the survey, about 106 tigers and about 100,000 deer are now in Sunderban area.